 Ideally located in a charming and safe residential area, W&J College's hometown - Washington, PA - boasts a history of progressive leadership and a healthy contemporary lifestyle.
 With a mix of opportunities for work and play, you can find a way to spend an hour or spend a day.
 Take a study break at a local coffee shop, cheer on the Washington Wild Things at a minor league baseball game, try Escape Room South with a group of friends, head to a concert at The Meadows Casino, or enjoy any number of outdoor activities.

 A Progressive Town

 Progressive from the start, the founding of Washington, PA included setting aside outdoor recreation space for the public, an unusual move in 1781.
-Progressive early leaders include the founder of the Abolition Society, Dr. Francis J. LeMoyne, whose home was part of the Underground Railroad and David Bradford, who led the Whiskey Rebellion protesting the 1791 tax on whiskey.
+Progressive early leaders include the founder of the Abolition Society, Dr. Francis J. LeMoyne, whose home was part of the Underground Railroad, and David Bradford, who led the Whiskey Rebellion protesting the 1791 tax on whiskey.
 Both of their homes are now National Historic Landmarks.
-Today, Washington, PA still maintains plenty of green space for outdoor recreation and supports entrepreneuship with a small business incubator space.
-Learn more about our hometown\'s attractions below:
+Today, Washington, PA still maintains plenty of green space for outdoor recreation and supports entrepreneurship with a small business incubator space.
+Learn more about our hometown's attractions below:

 Connecting with Washington Businesses